pocketpy/pocketpy/README.md

 + `--std=c11` flag must be set
 + For MSVC, `/utf-8` flag must be set
++ `NDEBUG` macro should be defined for release build, or you will get poor performance

 For amalgamated build, run `python amalgamate.py` to generate `pocketpy.c` and `pocketpy.h` in `amalgamated/` directory.